Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

 \subsubsection{Big Mart Sales Dataset}

-To evaluate QRGMM$^\dagger$ in a practical setting, we apply it to the Big Mart Sales dataset \citep{shrivas2013}.
+To evaluate QRGMM$^\dagger$ in a practical setting, we apply it to the Big Mart sales dataset \citep{shrivas2013}.
 This dataset contains 8,523 observations of 1,559 products across 10 stores, along with various product-level and store-level attributes.
 We randomly split the data into training and test subsets with a 4:1 ratio across 100 replications, and set \(m=80\).

-\paragraph{Quantile Estimation.} As in Section~\ref{experiment_synthetic}, we first examine the accuracy of the model’s quantile estimation.
+\paragraph*{Quantile Estimation} As in Section~\ref{experiment_synthetic}, we first examine the accuracy of the model's quantile estimation.
 For each test observation, we estimate \(\tau\)-quantiles and compute the empirical proportion of actual sales below these predicted values, \(\hat{\tau}\).
 Figure~\ref{fig:tauhat_bigmart} shows that \(\hat{\tau}\) closely aligns with \(\tau\) across 100 replications, indicating that QRGMM$^\dagger$ continues to offer reliable quantile estimates on real-world data.

-\paragraph{Unconditional Distribution Comparison.} Since the true data-generating mechanism is unknown in real-world datasets, we cannot perform a conditional test as in the synthetic experiment.
+\paragraph*{Unconditional Distribution Comparison} Since the true data-generating mechanism is unknown in real-world datasets, we cannot perform a conditional test as in the synthetic experiment.
 Instead, we focus on an unconditional comparison of the generated and observed sales distributions.
-We trained the QRGMM$^\dagger$ and CWGAN models on the training set and subsequently generated a synthetic test dataset for each model across 100 replications.
+We trained the models on the training set and subsequently constructed a generated test dataset for each model across 100 replications.

 Table~\ref{table:bigmart} summarizes the means and standard deviations (averaged over the 100 replications) of both the generated and observed test sales.
-QRGMM$^\dagger$ shows a closer match to the true data than CWGAN, suggesting that QRGMM$^\dagger$ can capture the overall distribution of sales more accurately.
-To further quantify distributional similarity, we compute the WD and KS statistic for each replication, and plot their distributions in Figure~\ref{fig:bigmart_WDKS_uc}.
-QRGMM$^\dagger$ again exhibits lower WD and KS values than CWGAN, reinforcing its superior generative ability in this real-world scenario.
+QRGMM$^\dagger$ and QRGMM show closer matches to the true data than CWGAN.
+To further quantify distributional similarity, we compute the WD and KS values for each replication, and plot their distributions in Figures~\ref{fig:bigmart_WD_uc} and \ref{fig:bigmart_KS_uc}.
+QRGMM$^\dagger$ again exhibits lower WD and KS values than CWGAN and QRGMM, confirming its superior generative ability in this real-world scenario.

+Consistent with the experiments in Section~\ref{experiment_synthetic}, the results here reaffirm that the factorization machine component is essential while the deep neural network component provides complementary refinement, and their integration in QRGMM$^\dagger$ delivers the most accurate generative performance.